Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 Yet the defining characteristic of the islands was not independence.

-It was uncertainty.
+It was fragility.

-Adaptation occurred without assurance.
-Survival occurred without promise.
-Continuity existed without guarantees.

-The system functioned whether people were present or not.
+Isolation created wonders found nowhere else on Earth.

+But isolation also made those wonders vulnerable.

+The same conditions that allowed life to evolve in extraordinary ways left it exposed to even the smallest disruptions.

+Survival was never guaranteed.

+Balance existed, but only delicately.

-What persisted was not every individual.
+What endured was not strength.

+It was equilibrium.

+The natural world offered a quiet reminder:

+The rarest things are often the most fragile.

+Fragility is not weakness.

-It was the system itself.
+It is the price of rarity.

 ---